mauriziofonte/php-base62x/README.md

 Required **PHP >= 7.0.0** and php's **gzip** support for gzip compression.

+Important: if you want to run tests, the minimum php version should be 7.2.

 ### Use cases

 Base64 is notoriously bad to be used in _GET_ strings.
 With this library, you can safely encode (and compress) and pass your data via **GET parameters**.